DHTMLX/scheduler-docs/data/api/refs/scheduler_props.md

 - api/scheduler_check_limits_config.md - activates/disables checking of limits
 - api/scheduler_collision_limit_config.md - sets the maximum allowable number of events per time slot
 - api/scheduler_container_autoresize_config.md - forces the scheduler container to automatically change its size to show the whole content without scrolling
+- api/scheduler_date_format_config.md - sets the date format that is used to parse data from the data set
 - api/scheduler_day_date_config.md - sets the date format for the X-Axis of the Week and Units views
 - api/scheduler_dblclick_create_config.md - enables the possibility to create events by double click
 - api/scheduler_default_date_config.md - sets the date format used by the templates 'day_date', 'week_date', 'day_scale_date' for setting date in the views' headers